ProfessionalsRichard C. Tarlowe

 - U.S. v.
 Todd Newman, et al.: co-lead counsel in the investigation and trial of several hedge fund portfolio managers and analysts for insider trading.

 Prior to his service as a federal prosecutor, Richard focused on white collar and regulatory defense and internal investigations at a New York City law firm.
 Richard is ranked in Chambers USA in the category of White–Collar Crime & Government Investigations and is recommended by The Legal 500 for Corporate Investigations and White-Collar Criminal Defense.
-He was also named a Rising Star by the New York Law Journal in 2014.
+He was also named one of the 500 Leading Litigators in America by Lawdragon in 2022 and a Rising Star by the New York Law Journal in 2014.
 Richard is a member of the Board of the Federal Bar Council and recently served as Co-Chair of the UJA White Collar & Securities Enforcement Group.